 These are all important factors that Capital Coating keeps in mind when assessing your epoxy floor project.
 Our epoxy floor coating contractors have installed commercial and industrial floors in Pennsylvania, Maryland, Delaware, and New Jersey.
 We have the equipment and experience to repair damaged concrete, prepare the substrate, and properly apply the epoxy, urethane cement, or polyaspartic to ensure that floors get maximum longevity.

-Epoxy is the most common material used for self-leveling floor installations.
-Epoxy offers excellent adhesion, chemical resistance, and durability, and create nice floor installations in shop rooms, distribution centers, and commercial environments.
+Epoxy is the most common material used for self-leveling flooring projects.
+Epoxy offers excellent adhesion, chemical resistance, and durability, and creates nice floor installations in shop rooms, distribution centers, and commercial environments.
+Epoxy floors are built to withstand hard, everyday use.

 Decorative Broadcast Floors